MixedRealityToolkit/MixedRealityToolkit-Unity/README.md

 * Unified 2D & 3D input for gamepad, mouse, and accessibility support.
 * Data binding for branding, theming, dynamic data, and complex lists.

-MRTK3 is currently in **public preview.** We appreciate your feedback and contributions, but we caution that many APIs are still subject to change, and many features are either missing or buggy!
-We value your patience and your feedback as we work towards general availability (GA).

 ## Requirements

 MRTK3 requires Unity 2021.3.22f1 or higher.
 In addition, you need the [Mixed Reality Feature Tool for Unity](https://aka.ms/mrfeaturetool) to find, download, and add the packages to your project.